surajit09/Generic-Carousel/README.md

 This Generic Carousel is a wrapper for leandrowd's react-responsive-carousel package (https://github.com/leandrowd/react-responsive-carousel).
 Many thanks to https://github.com/leandrowd/ for doing such a great job writing and maintaining the underlying component that this package wraps!

 # Overview
-This carousel widget that cycles through twelve images via the `prev` and `next` buttons.
+This carousel widget that cycles through ten flower images via the `prev` and `next` buttons.
 These are styled differently depending on the viewport size.

 The images are fetched from UnSplash which is a public API.
 Once they are available to the app load them into the carousel and enable the functionality for the buttons.